-Here are some of the links which I think are great source for developers.
+Here are some of the links which I think are a great source for developers.
 If you know more or find more options please feel free to add in comments.

 Dynamics CRM SDK: This is the starting point for any Dynamics CRM developer.
 It has everything, including code samples, tools which are designed to help you build powerful applications using the Microsoft Dynamics CRM platform.
-It is a guide for developers which provides architectural overview of Microsoft Dynamics CRM.
+It is a guide for developers which provides an architectural overview of Microsoft Dynamics CRM.
 Anything that can be done in Dynamics CRM can be found here.
 If it isn’t here, it is probably not supported by Microsoft to perform those customizations.
 The SDK is available online as well is available for offline access by downloading the setup from the following location

 Some quick reference links include